xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

 	    tags: ["linux", "container"]
      ```
   > [!IMPORTANT]
-  > The hostname you enter to collect system logs must be the same as the hostname you enter to collect logs.
+  > The hostname you enter to collect system logs must be the same as the hostname you enter to collect metrics.
   4. Find the "output.logstash" section and add the line below it.
      ```
       output.logstash: